 Try to be complete here: it’s much easier to change things later on than to try and add them in after you’ve built the whole thing.

-In the case of a social app, for example, there are different categories of features that you will need in order to create an engaging experience: profile creation and management; messaging with other users; photo sharing capabilities (perhaps including filters); etc.
+In the case of a social app, for example, there are different categories of features that you will need to create an engaging experience: profile creation and management; messaging with other users; photo-sharing capabilities (perhaps including filters); etc.